TejVed/Quantitative-Stock-Predictor-using-SARIMA/README.md

 # Quantitative-Stock-Predictor-using-SARIMA
-To create a data-web application deployed using the azure app service, which was made on Streamlit, the leading Pythonic data application service.
-On this website, we display candlestick plots of various stocks listed on the NASDAQ, according to the option of the user; and utilize the Garch based time forecasting algorithm done using Seasonal arima model and conduct a virtual future prediction for the given stock, so as to be able to conduct non-pairs algorithmic trading using time forecasting and Garch-based deep learning.
+The Quantitative Stock Predictor Model uses stocks listed on the NASDAQ, according to the option of the user; and utilize the Garch based time forecasting algorithm done using Seasonal arima model and conduct a virtual future prediction for the given stock, so as to be able to conduct non-pairs algorithmic trading using time forecasting and Garch-based deep learning.

 The main models which are implemented in this project are: